waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Lessons Learned
 - **Verify Paths:** Always check the full path of a boulder push before executing.
 Boulders getting stuck requires a full room reset.
 - **Sacrifice:** Some boulders are decoys or meant to be sacrificed to open paths for others.
-- Strength Check: Will verify Strength activation upon reaching (3, 4).
+- Strength Check: Menu Open.
+Navigating to Muscle to activate Strength.
-- Path Verification: Route (1, 7) -> (3, 4) is clear on ASCII map.
+- Path Verification: Route (1, 7) -> (3, 4) is clear.
 - Puzzle Plan Confirmed: Push B2 (3, 3) North to (3, 1) -> Move to (2, 2) -> Push B1 (2, 3) South to Pit (2, 5).